griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 ### transcript not expressed
 5120-17: ADPRHL1 - was removed from consideration - the expressed transcript does not contain the mutation

+### Multiple Transcripts expressed

+#### JLF-100-040_mcdb046
+The CDKN2A gene has two supporting transcripts with slightly different 51-mer sequences so we have two transcripts in the final protein fasta list.
+Note that the 51-mer sheet does not include a classII sequence nor a candidate classII HLA allele for the transcript ENST00000579755.2 (those information are available for the best classII transcript which happens to be the other selected one).

+BAZ2B also has two supporting transcripts.

+#### JLF-100-039_mcdb045
+The FAM76A has an unusual transcript that expresses the peptide in the intronic region and the used transcripts are not that one.

 ### Reference Match KRAS G12R candidate

 5120-06